ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 Like, what is the special kind of structure that you need to add to the Markov blanket?
 And what you'll notice is that you get consciousness by making the overall structure more sparse.
 So as you make more of the connectivity zero, you get all of these weird things that pop up, one of which is we think like this consciousness structure.
-Mao has thought about this maybe more than I have, so I'd be curious to get her perspective.
+Mahault has thought about this maybe more than I have, so I'd be curious to get her perspective.

 39:37 _Mahault:_
-Well, so I know that people are a little bit wary of panpsychism, so we usually add the term proto in front of it.
+Well, so I know that people are a little bit wary of panpsychism, so we usually add the term proto- in front of it.
 And so the idea is that we have to deconceptualize what consciousness means.
 And oftentimes what we mean is something that resembles what humans do.
 And we have to be a little bit if we take our formalism consciousness can become emergent at the scales where humans are.